-§ 69.29 OMB control numbers assigned under the Paperwork Reduction Act.
+§69.29 OMB control numbers assigned under the Paperwork Reduction Act.

 (a) Purpose.
 This section collects and displays the control numbers assigned to information collection and record keeping requirements in this part by the Office of Management and Budget (OMB) pursuant to the Paperwork Reduction Act of 1980 (44 U.S.C.
 3501 et seq.).
 The Coast Guard intends that this part comply with 44 U.S.C.
-3507(f), which requires that agencies display the Director of OMB for each approved agency information collection requirement.
+3507(f), which requires that agencies display the current control number assigned by the Director of OMB for each approved agency information collection requirement.